onap/integration/docs/docs_vfwHPA.rst

         }'

 9. Register new cloud regions.
-This can be done using instructions (Step 1 to Step 3) on this `page <https://onap.readthedocs.io/en/latest/submodules/multicloud/framework.git/docs/multicloud-plugin-windriver/UserGuide-MultiCloud-WindRiver-TitaniumCloud.html#tutorial-onboard-instance-of-wind-river-titanium-cloud>`_.
+This can be done using instructions (Step 1 to Step 3) on this `page <https://onap.readthedocs.io/en/latest/submodules/multicloud/framework.git/docs/multicloud-plugin-windriver/UserGuide-MultiCloud-WindRiver-TitaniumCloud.html#tutorial-onboard-instance-of-wind-river-titanium-cloud>`_. **If SRIOV NICs are going to be used, an openstack user with admin priviledges must be specified in the ESR section of the put command in step 1**.
 The already existing CloudOwner and cloud complex can be used.
+Multicloud must be able to see flavors for all the clouds registered with ONAP or else you may issues with OOF.
 If step 3 does not work using the k8s ip and external port.
 It can be done using the internal ip address and port.
 Exec into any pod and run the command from the pod.

 - Get msb-iag internal ip address and port